 Clicking on a Revision / Version in the dropdown will load that Version of the file and it's respective comments.

-An Add button will also appear at the bottom of this dropdown (pictured below), allowing you to Add a new Version / Revision within the Request.
+An Add button will also appear at the bottom of the Versions / Revisions tab (pictured below), allowing you to Add a new Version / Revision within the Request.
 This means that you will be able to make the changes requested in the Markup Comments and upload the updated file, without having to begin a new request.

 This will only be available in certain scenarios, most importantly it will only appear when the Request is in Pending.
 You can read more about this feature here.